-Our easy pressure cooker salmon recipe in Instant Pot or Ninja Foodi is healthy and quick to steam to flaky tender bites.
-Use fresh fillets with vegetables if you like, or we have step by step directions to cook Instant Pot Frozen Salmon here too!
+Our easy Instant Pot salmon recipe (or made in Ninja Foodi) is healthy and quick way to steam fish to flaky tender bites.
+Use fresh fillets or we have step by step directions to cook Instant Pot Frozen Salmon here too!

 A fork holds a tender piece of salmon, perfectly cooked and garnished with lemon zest and pepper.
 Nearby, lemon wedges accompany the dish, hinting at the flawless results achieved with a pressure cooker.